-This study aimed to uncover the values that medical students hold for their leaders in the context of the current pandemic.
+This study aimed to uncover the values that medical students desire from their leaders in the context of the current pandemic.
 Through qualitative approaches, five key themes were identified.
-The overarching values from the responses were examined through existing frameworks of leadership theory with a focus on complexity leadership theory and shared/collective leadership for the purpose of informing medical school leadership curricula.
+The overarching values from the responses were examined through existing frameworks of leadership theory with a focus on Complexity Leadership theory and Shared/Collective Leadership for the purpose of informing medical school leadership curricula.

 The theme of use of information arose in in the context of what makes a good leader and is central to the model of excellent leadership according to medical students.
-This relates directly to the theory of collective leadership, where leadership exists as a system of connected networks (26).
+This relates directly to the theory of Collective Leadership, where leadership exists as a system of connected networks.
 These ideas parallel directly to student comments surrounding pandemic leadership.
-Leaders must know how to gather information, involving planning and using evidence-based information to distribute the truth to the public.
+Leaders must know how to gather information involving planning and use evidence-based information to distribute the truth to the public.
 Students stated that good leaders use data and evidence to make their decisions.
 Respondents stressed the importance of grounding in realism and rationality in good leaders.
-This theme relates to current leadership curriculum at the and the recent emphasis on evidence-based medicine in both clinical practice and training.
-This finding suggests that continued evidence based medicine training and additional education in information digestion and synthesis is appropriate for inclusion in leadership training curricula.
+This theme relates to current leadership curriculum at the University of Michigan Medical School and the recent emphasis on evidence-based medicine in both clinical practice and training.
+This finding suggests that continued evidence-based medicine training and additional education in information digestion and synthesis is appropriate for inclusion in leadership training curricula.

 The theme of "Other-orientation" was supported by many students' comments.
 Other orientation refers to the ways in which leaders act in relation to those they lead or their communities at large.
 Students endorsed the need to be working toward the greater good, acting in service of others, and creating opportunities - labeled broadly as team building.
-Medical education has more recently been moving past the traditional emphasis on management of illness, with more weight being placed on team collaboration and interprofessional training (27), directly supporting this expressed student value.
-At , this concept in leadership is taught through an exercise called the Leadership 360 degree evaluation, where feedback is solicited from evaluators from many different contexts and roles.
+Medical education has more recently been moving past the traditional emphasis on management of illness, with more weight being placed on team collaboration and interprofessional training. directly supporting this expressed student value.
+At University of Michigan Medical School, this concept in leadership is taught through an exercise called the Leadership 360-degree evaluation, where feedback is solicited from evaluators from many different contexts and roles.
 This helps students to better understand the roles they play and their relationships to other aspects of the education and medical systems in which they interact.

 Another major theme was that consistent communication is essential for good leaders.
-This finding serves as additional support for the recent push among undergraduate medical educators to include communication and interpersonal skills at all levels of medical training (28,29).
-This leadership theme is specifically taught at the with presentation and speaking skills sessions, teambuilding lessons, and training in challenging conversations.
+This finding serves as additional support for the recent push among undergraduate medical educators to include communication and interpersonal skills at all levels of medical training.
+This leadership theme is specifically taught at the University of Michigan Medical School with presentation and speaking skills sessions, teambuilding lessons, and training in challenging conversations.